 - test data generation using IRI RowGen or CoSort

-- data cleansing and unification with Voracity's new MDM wizard or CoSort
+- data cleansing and unification with the Voracity MDM wizard or CoSort

-using any combination of these interactive job design features:
+- using any combination of six interoperable job design modes!

 Within the wizards and dialogs are also data mapping, MDM, and rule application facilities.
 Each created or imported job produces one or more standalone job scripts or configuration files to drive the above tasks.